jagelooyadav/Candi_Bust_UIAnimation/README.md

 # Candi_Bust_UIAnimation
-This proejct was created for the assignment given by company totality corp company.
+This proejct was created for the assignment given by company totality corp.
 It has some UI flow with fancy animation:
 What is handled in it:
   - MVVM pattern implemented
   - Coordinator pattenr implmented